platformsh/platformsh-docs/docs/src/integrations/source/bitbucket.md

 so long as you have the [appropriate access to do so](/administration/users.md#user-access-and-integrations).

 Your Bitbucket repository is considered by Platform.sh to be the "source of truth" for the project.
-The project is only a mirror of that repository, and all commits should be pushed only to Bitbucket.
+The project is only a mirror of that repository and all commits should be pushed only to Bitbucket.